mherrmann/helium/README.md

 So in other words, you don't lose anything by using Helium over pure Selenium.

-In addition to its high-level API, Helium simplifies further tasks that are traditionally painful in Selenium:
+In addition to its more high-level API, Helium simplifies further tasks that are traditionally painful in Selenium:

  * **Web driver management:** Helium ships with its own copies of ChromeDriver